bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Better dasboard mobile device view.

 * Talker Alias (DMR) displayed next to callsign when operator is transmitting (when applicable).
 This needs a lot of work, yet.
-  (This is on the beta/TalkerAliad branch and nees to be explicity be installes/defined - caveat emptor!).
+  (This is on the beta/TalkerAlias branch, and needs to be explicity be installed/defined - caveat emptor!).

 * Much more.
 See [screenshots below](#screenshots).